MagHammond91/Python_project-amazon.dataset-/README.md

 It was realised that majority of the sales came from products with discount percentage 51-75%

-![Highest Discount Percentage Range](/Python_project-amazon.dataset--1/images/q5.image.png)
+![Highest Discount Percentage Range](/Python_project-amazon.dataset--1/images/q5.image.png) *Bar graph visualizing the distribution of of product category across discount percentages(grouped)*

 ### 6. Products With The Best And Worst Review
 ```